-Per SHRA's program guidelines; it will permit the use of HOME funds to refinance existing debt on a multifamily housing development under the following conditions:

-Purpose

-Refinancing shall maintain current affordability and/or create additional affordable units.
-Refinancing shall be conditioned on adoption of management practices that will ensure the housing's long term habitability and sound financial operations.
-Tenant services will be required of all projects which include involvement by a non-profit owner and will be encouraged in other projects.
-Types of tenant services include after-school programs for children, English as a second language classes, job training/development and placement assistance, day-care, counseling, parenting classes, other activities appropriate to the population housed.
+SHRA's program guidelines permit the use of HOME funds throughout jurisdiction to refinance existing debt on multifamily housing developments under the following conditions: Purpose: Refinancing shall maintain current affordability and/or create additional affordable units.
+Refinancing shall be conditioned on adoption of management practices that will ensure the housing's long-term habitability and sound financial operations.
+Resident services will be required of all projects which include involvement by a non-profit owner and will be encouraged in other projects.